-The construction had better + bare infinitive is used to refer to necessary, sometimes urgent action.
+The construction had better + bare infinitive is used to refer to necessary, sometimes urgent action, and corresponds to the Catalan val més que.
 It is stronger than should (see Sy 5.7.) and can sometimes even have a threatening overtone.
 The had is usually abbreviated to 'd.
 Examples: